silverstripe/silverstripe-elemental/README.md

 ### Customize HTML and Markup

-The basic element area is rendered into the standard `WidgetArea` template.
-This loops over each of the widget controller instances.
-Each controller instance will render `$WidgetHolder` which represented the widget contained within a holder `div`.
+The basic element area is rendered into the standard `ElementArea` template.
+This loops over each of the element controller instances.
+Each controller instance will render `$ElementHolder` which represented the element contained within a holder `div`.
 The wrapper div is the `ElementHolder.ss` template.

 ### Limit Allowed Elements